cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 3. Save and generate your feed

 == Changelog ==
+= 1.12.1 - 30/11/2018 =
+* Fixed an issue where error loggings would not write correctly to the logging file
+* Fixed an issue where the plugin would log a type error when using the Image Galery source in a filter setting
+* Added a default setting (empty array) to the feed queue when first called
+* Restored the wppfm_feed_item_value filter

 = 1.12.0 - 03/11/2018 =
 * Changed the way the xml header is send to the background process to prevent the Wordfence plugin from seeing it as a XSS vulnerability
 * Added a notification option so users get an email if an automatic feed update failed